 6. Skipping Security Checks

 Website security is always a concern.
 The standards for online security are pretty strict these days.
-If you don’t have SSL certificates and using proper HTTPS in use, you can’t expect your websites to rank high.
+If you don’t have SSL certificates and use proper HTTPS in use, you can’t expect your websites to rank high.